Plan Your Visit

 The Glass House is primarily an outdoor experience and the safety of our guests is paramount.
 While tours will run rain or shine, in the case of extreme weather (severe thunderstorms and lightning, tornado warnings, snow, ice) tours may be interrupted, delayed or cancelled.
 Visitor Center staff will do their best to give advance notice, but this is not always possible.
 In the event that the Glass House cancels your tour for weather-related issues, we will endeavor to reschedule for a convenient date and time.
 If rescheduling a tour cancelled by the Glass House is not possible, the Glass House will offer visitors a refund for their tickets.

 Children: Tours are recommended for children ages 10 and above based on tour content and duration.

-For the comfort and safety of all visitors, children must be six years of age to accompany adults on a Glass House tour.
 All children must have a tour ticket and be supervised by an adult at all times.
 Children requiring car seats (per CT State law: under six years old or under 60 pounds) are not allowed as the Glass House operating permit requires all visitors to be transported to the site in a Glass House shuttle.
 Private cars and car seats can not be accommodated for safety reasons.Accessibility: The Glass House welcomes all visitors, but please note the tour is a walk of 3/4 miles in uneven terrain with limited seating.

 Please alert the Glass House staff of any special needs in advance of your visit so we are best able to serve you.
 Limited parking is available at the Visitor Center for guests with special needs; please contact us in advance to arrange for a space.
 If necessary, a motorized cart (driven by a staff member) is available for guests.